ivaspavlo/m-therapy-fe/README.md

 # Massage Therapy

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.5.
+This is a system for booking time slots for massage sessions.
+It includes authentication and admin functionality.

 ## Features

+Features are located in the `src/app/modules/lazy` folder: they are all routable and loaded lazily.
+- main - contains the landing page with components that represent sections of the page.
+- auth - contains authentication flow and logic: register, login, reset password etc.
+- booking - contains the booking flow and logic: cart, select product page, checkout page etc.
+- admin - has all the logic related to the content management.

+## Folders overview

 All the main modules (e.g. CoreModule and SharedModule) are loaded into AppModule.
 The entry point for application-related logic is app.component.ts, it loads among others CoreModule and SharedModule, inits i18n logic.